On our road trip across Arizona we called into the amazing Petrified Forest National Park,…

-From Montezuma Well we went further south to the country’s first National Monument; Montezuma Castle.
-This five storey cliff dwelling was built by the Sinaquas, an Ancient Indian Tribe about 700 years ago, which they later abandoned in around 1400.
+From Montezuma Well, we went further south to the country’s first National Monument; Montezuma Castle.
+This five-storey cliff dwelling was built by the Sinaquas, an Ancient Indian Tribe about 700 years ago, which they later abandoned in around 1400.
 Interestingly, the name Montezuma Castle was a mistaken name.
-Early settlers who discovered the cliff dwelling ruins erroneously connected them to the Aztec emperor Montezuma, but in-fact the Sinaqua ruins had been abandoned a hundred years before Montezuma was even born.
+Early settlers who discovered the cliff dwelling ruins erroneously connected them to the Aztec emperor Montezuma, but in fact, the Sinagua ruins had been abandoned a hundred years before Montezuma was even born.
 The dwellings weren’t a castle at all, but a multi-family “prehistoric high rise apartment complex”.
-It took ladders to climb to Montezuma Castle and as the Sinaqua reached each level, the ladders made their way to the cliff community making it difficult for enemy tribes to penetrate the natural defense of straight-vertical barriers.
+It took ladders to climb to Montezuma Castle and as the Sinagua reached each level, the ladders made their way to the cliff community making it difficult for enemy tribes to penetrate the natural defence of straight-vertical barriers.

-This was another chance for Jack and Emily to do a field trip, so we got them to do the Junior Ranger program in the visitors center.
-It was only a short walk to the ruins from the visitor’s center and it was such a glorious day.
+This was another chance for Jack and Emily to do a field trip, so we got them to do the Junior Ranger program in the visitors centre.
+It was only a short walk to the ruins from the visitor’s centre and it was such a glorious day.

-As we traveled along the trail we could not but help notice a couple of concerning signs.
-On warned of rattle snakes, the second was somewhat more curious, saying not to approach the squirrels as they may carry the bubonic plague infection.
+As we travelled along the trail we could not but help notice a couple of concerning signs.
+On warned of rattlesnakes, the second was somewhat more curious, saying not to approach the squirrels as they may carry the bubonic plague infection.
 Black Death in the National Parks!
 Karen didn’t believe this could happen in such a litigious society!
 We later expected to hear of the mysterious disappearance of all the park’s squirrels.
-The trail we followed took us Beaver Creek, which was a life line to the Sinaqua Indians.
+The trail we followed took us to Beaver Creek, which was a lifeline to the Sinagua Indians.
 Today it is just a glorious backdrop, sparkling in the early afternoon sun to the cliff ruins.
 We reached the ruins which were quite spectacular, particularly when you consider that these people did not have metal tools to help in the construction of these dwellings.